Solar Eclipse Corona

 Detail of the POCE certificate where critical data is hidden, violating the traceability guideline.

-2. Concealment of Data and Violation of the Blue Guide
+2. Data Concealment and Violation of the Blue Guide

 The product and its supply chain must fully comply with the trade regulations of the European Union's 'Blue Guide'.
 When analyzing the provided POCE certificate, we discovered that the "Applicant" and "Manufacturer" information has been deliberately erased.
 This tactic evades legal responsibilities and violates the principle of transparency essential for safe commercialization in Europe.